syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 #### Exporting SfDataGrid from particular starting page

-SfDataGrid allows to export the data from a particular staring position using the below option
+SfDataGrid allows you to export the data to a particular staring position on a particular PDF page using the below options.

 * StartPageIndex
 * StartPoint

 ##### StartPageIndex

-SfDataGrid allows to export the data from a particular staring page by using the `StartPageIndex` property.
+SfDataGrid allows you to export the data to a particular starting page by using the [DataGridPdfExportOption.StartPageIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~StartPageIndex.html) property.

 {% highlight c# %}
 private void PDFExport_Clicked(object sender, EventArgs e)